 Pet Food and Pantry Storage

 Pet food is another common attractant.
-Bowls left out overnight provide an easy meal for foraging ants.
+Leaving it out overnight gives foraging ants an easy meal.

 Storing pantry items in airtight containers or sealed containers helps protect food from contamination and prevents ants from detecting odors.